ka9q/ka9q-radio/README.md

 If you want a user-friendly, interactive, graphics-laden SDR with a simple learning curve, then *ka9q-radio is NOT what you're looking for!* (At least not yet.)
-Try one of the many excellent SDRs already available like SDR#, Cubic SDR, gqrx, etc.  This is my personal experiment in building a very different kind of SDR that runs as a component serving other applications.
+Try one of the many excellent SDR programs already available like SDR#, Cubic SDR, gqrx, etc, or the standalone Kiwi SDR.
+This is my personal experiment in building a very different kind of SDR that runs as a component serving other applications.

 The core components in ka9q-radio run as Linux 'daemons' (background programs) with little (or no) user interaction.
 Turnkey systems can be